-Before I show you this DIY fishing gear I want to rant about prepper plans that are not as smart as many think.
+First of all, before I show you how to make portable PVC fishing gear I want to rant about prepper plans that are not as smart as many think.

-However, that does not mean I don’t think that a well-rounded prepper should not have wilderness survival skills and equipment, nor do I think that practicing outdoor skills is not fun and useful in its own right.
+Although this may be true, it does not mean I don’t think that a well-rounded prepper should not have wilderness survival skills and equipment.
+Nor do I think that practicing outdoor skills is not fun and useful in its own right.

 - 3/4-inch MIP PVC plug